-All staff sign to confirm they have received a copy of the child protection and safeguarding policy and staff code of conduct and have read Keeping Children Safe in education (Part 1).
+All staff sign to confirm they have received a copy of the child protection and safeguarding policy and staff code of conduct and have read Keeping Children Safe in Education September 2022 (Part 1).

-Supply staff and other visiting staff will be given the school's visitor's handbook and checklist, which will be made available to them on their arrival.
+Supply staff and other visiting staff will be given the school's Visiting Staff Safeguarding agreement, which will be made available to them on their arrival.
+They are asked to read and sign the agreement.